How To Build Your Reputation With User Testimonials And Reviews

 - Help potential customers connect with their motivations and aspirations and facilitate moving them closer to a decision to purchase.

-- Quantify your information: Which of the following statements is more powerful… “Since using XYZ solution, we were able to grow our revenue by $17,143 during the previous financial quarter,” or “XYZ software helped us grow our sales?”
-If possible, ask clients to specify quantifiable results when submitting testimonials, like how much your solution helped to increase their sales or reduce their costs in specific percentages or amounts, how many hours you have helped them save, how many new leads or new clients they were able to generate, what kind of things are they able to do or experience now that they couldn’t do before, etc.
+- Quantify the information: Which of the following statements is more powerful… “XYZ solution was directly responsible for growing our profits by $52,256 in the last fiscal year,” or “XYZ software helped us grow our sales?”
+If possible, ask clients to specify quantifiable results when submitting testimonials, like how much your solution helped to increase their market share or reduce their costs in specific percentages or amounts, how many hours of work you have helped them save, how many new leads or new clients they were able to generate, what kind of things are they able to do or experience now that they couldn’t do before, etc.

-How To Get Testimonials From Your Customers
+How To Get Testimonials

 Add A Testimonial Request To Your Auto Responder/Newsletter Messages